There are many myths surrounding the filing of bankruptcy cases, but two of the most persistent are really two sides of the same coin.

 A secured loan actually involves two different agreements: the promissory note and the security agreement.

 The first one, the promissory note, contains the terms for the loan.
-In it you find the financials on the amount you will finance, added fees, interest rates, amount of interest, amount of the payment, length of the loan, payment due dates, how payments are to be made, conditions for and amount of late fees, the total amount that will be paid over the life of the loan and much more information concerning how you are expected to pay back the money you borrow.
+In it you find the financials on the amount you will finance, interest rates, amount of the payment, length of the loan, payment due dates, how payments are to be made, conditions for and amount of late fees, the total amount that will be paid over the life of the loan and much more information concerning how you are expected to pay back the money you borrow.

 But, there’s a kicker.
 The security agreement is not discharged.
 The lender still has an interest in the property and the right to repossess or foreclose on the property if you don’t pay.
 Some people can find themselves with a discharged loan and no obligation to pay, but still holding onto the collateral.